nervosnetwork/rfcs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 Type ID describes a way of using a special type script which can create a singleton type - there's only one live cell of this type.
 With Type ID nobody could create another code cell with the same type script hash as a code cell, which makes it a useful companion to `Type` hash type.

-The most commone Type ID pattern involves several type scripts:
+The most common Type ID pattern involves several type scripts:

 - The **Type ID code cell** is the cell which stores the code to verify that a type id is unique.
 - The Type ID code cell has a type script as well.
 We don't care the actual content for now, let's assume the type script hash is TI.